Zev-G/ProgrammingLanguage/README.md

 ## Comments

 Currently there is only support for single-line commnents.
-Single-line comments are declared with two forward slashed "//".
+Single-line comments are declared with two forward slashes "//".
 > There are plans in the future to add support for multi-line comments.

 Example: